afo/L2L2020/ai.md

 Complete Andrew Ng's great Machine Learning course on Coursera (skip the Matlab / Octave based tutorials, complete them in Python if you want): (Link)[https://www.coursera.org/learn/machine-learning]

+#### Install Instructions (Anaconda)

+If you've never used Jupyter notebooks before I recommend that you either run code and course material in [Google Colab](https://colab.research.google.com/), Google's shared notebook interface in Drive.

+If you want to run notebooks locally (recommended for simple experimentation) and you haven't used virtual environments or pyenv or similar before, then follow the install instructions here: [Link to Anaconda install instructions](https://bit.ly/L2L-install)

 ## Readings